manuelsinn/blog/content/posts/mbg.md

 To prevent this, we made it a point to discuss with the user any hypotheses we had about their reasons and intentions.
 Another way to moderate the issue would have been to interview subjects outside of our own social networks, but due to project scope and resources that unfortunately was not an option.

-## Interpretation Sessions
-> Still under construction

-## Data Consolidation
+## Understanding the data
+After gathering the user data, we came together to interpret and analyze what we had found.
+Since corona made any in-person-meetings impossible, we used **[Miro](miro.com/)** to collaborate for our online sessions.
+This tool is pretty amazing: It basically offers an infinite white board on which you can hang sticky notes, draw on, insert images, etc - all in sync at the same time, displaying each others cursors so everybody knows who is working on what.
+We would be connected over Discord, so a simple "come over here and check out what I found" was enough to share and discuss our findings.
+Having it all digital was also great in terms of keeping it all neat and organized.

+To bring together what we had found out during the inquiries, the interviewer would tell the others basically everything that happened, while the rest of the team would either create models or just note down what was said.
+One **challenge** was distinguishing the info that was purely sequential from that which contained relevant insights into the user's needs.
+To face and deal with this, we made it a point to continually ask the interviewer *why* a person did something, and to do the same with the interviewees in the coming inquiries.
+After we had interpreted all of the contextual inquiries, we basically had a bunch of models and a huge amount of unorganized sticky notes to work with.

+## Condensing the data

 #### The start
-Now that we had interpreted all of the contextual inquiries, it was time to make sense of all the data we gathered.
+Now it was time to make sense of all the data we gathered.
 Those piles of virtual sticky notes soon became an all encompassing **affinity diagram**.
 In order to do that, we got together (virtually) as a team, and every member took 10 random notes.
 At first, someone would start and read one of their notes, so that everybody could look at theirs and groups could be formed on the (virtual) wall.
 After all 10 were up there, the next 10 came.
 As time went by, more and more notes formed more and more groups, some as small as a single note and some longer than a dozen.
 After about 15 groups or so, we continued on our own and only announced whenever we would open up a new group.
 To remind ourselves of the key principles by which we organized the notes, we hung up a few self-reminders:

 1. No keyword matching - sort by true meaning, not by superficial themes
 1. What is it really about?
 What are the implications for design?